 Then Kizer solidified itself as a true choice for knife enthusiasts with the Kizer Gemini.
 This knife is a production version of Ray Laconico’s Jasmine.
 Many people were arguing this knife as the knife of the year for 2015.
 At a sub-$200 price range, this knife holds its own against America’s finest knives.
 Here’s just one of the gushing reviews about the Gemini.

-It’s too early to say there will be more companies from China like Kizer that are willing to focus on bringing well-constructed knives that undergo rigorous quality control, but Kizer is singlehandedly changing people’s minds about Chinese knives.
+When this article first came out in 2016, it was too early to say whether there would be more companies from China like Kizer that were willing to focus on bringing well-constructed knives that undergo rigorous quality control.

 Beware the Knockoffs